parawanderer/botbuilder/README.md

 I abandoned it due to losing interest.
 Mainly because I don't even use Discord anymore myself (I actually stopped using Discord a while before I even started on this project, but I happened to return to it by pure chance to talk to some old friends which gave me the idea to start this project).

-Pretty sure Discord banned my account after the fact too for some dumb joke like "[I'm 12 and what is this](https://knowyourmeme.com/memes/im-twelve-years-old-and-what-is-this)" after the fact 😂.
+Pretty sure Discord banned my account after the fact too for some dumb joke like "[I'm 12 and what is this](https://knowyourmeme.com/memes/im-twelve-years-old-and-what-is-this)" 😂.
 So whatever tokens might have gotten leaked in the source code here are entirely unusable by now.

 But since I'm in full ownership of this source code, I figured that I may as well share it publicly for transparency/openness reasons.
 Or just to train everybody's LLMs.
 Whatever works.